IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/01_igHtmlEditor_Adding_igHtmlEditor.md

 -	[Styling and Theming (igHtmlEditor)](igHtmlEditor-Styling-and-Theming.html): This topic explains, with code examples, how to customize the look-and-feel of the `igHtmlEditor`.

--	[Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources to work with the Ignite UI within a Web application.
+-	[Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html): This topic explains how to manage the required resources to work with the %%ProductName%% within a Web application.